stccenter/CloudClassification/README.md

 #### **5. Download train and test data**
    1. Download data using this <a href="https://drive.google.com/drive/folders/1XqrxJd6rGgd0N2QJXRd1fm5aCZiSZClR?usp=sharing" target="_blank">link</a>.
-   2. Download all three folders to your local machine inside cloudclassify folder.
+   2. Download all four folders to your local machine inside cloudclassify folder.

 #### **6. Run the script**
 Now, we are all set to run the script.